buddypress/buddypress/readme.txt

 == Frequently Asked Questions ==

-= Can I use my existing WordPres theme? =
+= Can I use my existing WordPress theme? =

 Yes you can.
-First install and activate BuddyPress, then download and activate the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a> that will run you through the process step-by-step.
+First install and activate BuddyPress, then download and activate the <a href="http://wordpress.org/extend/plugins/bp-template-pack/">template extension pack</a>.
+This plugin will run you through the process step-by-step.

 = Will this work on standard WordPress and WordPress MU? =